reasonml/reasonml.github.io/docs/type.md

 are exposed to users.
 This makes it easier and safer to modify implementations to suit changing needs.

-_Note: In these examples module types are used for simplicity, but opqaue types are more often created using interface files._
+_Note: In these examples module types are used for simplicity, but opaque types are more often created using interface files._

 ### Setup